Michellecueva/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+Answer: Charles.homePlanet value is Pluto and charlesFromJupiter.homePlanet will be Jupiter.
+Struct passes by value so when you use charles as a value it copies the value that charles had at that instant.
+Meaning, if you make changes to your copy of charles it will not affect the instance charles.

 ## Question 5